Marijuana dispensaries in Oregon

 Additionally, Oregon sets limits on THC content within different products.
 Creating extracts and concentrates at home is illegal, but home cultivation is all but encouraged.
 Adults can grow up to four cannabis plants at home, as long as the garden is out of public view.
 Finally, users are allowed to give small amounts of cannabis to other qualified adults, but any raffle or donation of cannabis that is recompensed is considered an illegal sale.

 Both cannabis delivery and curbside pickup are allowed in Oregon, but only through state-licensed retailers.
-It is best to order cannabis directly from an Oregon dispensary to avoid breaking delivery laws.
+It is best to order cannabis directly from a dispensary to avoid breaking delivery laws.

 Medical cannabis regulations in Oregon